SammyKrosoft/Notes---SMTP-Protocol/README.md

 - Port 465
 - Port 2525

+Port 25 was initially designed for mail transfer, not submission.
+Hence ISPs often block this port by default.

 User-level email clients typically use SMTP only for sending messages to a mail server for relaying, and typically submit outgoing email to the mail server on port 587 or 465 per RFC 8314

 SMTP servers commonly **but not systematically** use the Transmission Control Protocol on port number 25 (for plaintext) and 587 (for encrypted communications).